Use cURL Integration With Artifactory

 To verify which authentication method is configured for a server, run jf config show.

 If you receive a Token failed verification error, your access token may have expired.
-To update credentials, re-run jf c add with the same server ID, or generate a new token in the JFrog Platform UI under User Management > Access Tokens.
+To update credentials, re-run jf config add with the same server ID, or generate a new token in the JFrog Platform UI under User Management > Access Tokens.

 cURL Integration Examples